 Culturally, we are moving into a whole new world of MMJ.
 No longer is it merely flower, hash, and edibles of varying degrees of trustworthiness.
-Nowadays, dispensaries offer huge ranges of beautiful foodstuffs, pharmaceutical-grade tinctures, oils, and products unimaginable in the 60s and 70s.
+Nowadays, dispensaries offer vast ranges of beautiful foodstuffs, pharmaceutical-grade tinctures, oils, and products unimaginable in the 60s and 70s.

-1. Relax, Hydrate, and Stay Calm
+Relax, Hydrate, and Stay Calm

 One of the most reassuring things about using cannabis alone is that you can’t overdose on it.
 So remember: no matter how paranoid and angsty you’re feeling, the likelihood of you dying from natural cannabis ingestion is nigh-on impossible.

-2. Hot Showers & Capsaicin Cream
+Hot Showers & Capsaicin Cream

 “The transient receptor potential vanilloid 1 (TRPV1) receptor may be involved in this syndrome.
 Topical capsaicin is a proposed treatment for CHS; it binds TRPV1 with high specificity, impairing substance P signaling in the area postrema and nucleus tractus solitarius via overstimulation of TRPV1.
 This may explain its apparent antiemetic effect in this syndrome.” – Dezieck, L., et. al.

-3. Chew Some Black Peppercorns
+Chew Some Black Peppercorns

 The research article, ‘Taming THC …‘, might help us answer this question.
 The paper states: “Scientific evidence is presented for non-cannabinoid plant components as putative antidotes to intoxicating effects of THC that could increase its therapeutic index.
 Methods for investigating entourage effects in future experiments will be proposed.
 Phytocannabinoid and terpenoid synergy, if proven, increases the likelihood that an extensive pipeline of new therapeutic products is possible from this venerable plant.”

-4. Ingest Some Other Terpenoids
+Ingest Some Other Terpenoids

 Different terpenes seem capable of increasing or decreasing the intoxicating effects of THC.
 For example, citrus fruits are good at livening the senses thanks to their high content of alpha-limonene.
 Some have also said that eating mangoes can help increase the strength of low-THC strains if eaten an hour before cannabis ingestion, thanks to its beta-myrcene content.
-Linalool, which is found in lavender, may help aid relaxation, while alpha-pinene (one of the most abundant terpenes in nature) can help beat short-term memory problems.
+Linalool, found in lavender, may help relaxation, while alpha-pinene (one of the most abundant terpenes in nature) can help beat short-term memory problems.

-5. Balance Things Out with Another Cannabis Product
+Balance Things Out with Another Cannabis Product

-Danny may have been correct to some extent: some consumers use a high-CBD strain or product to help “bring them down” from a too-intense THC experience.
-Interestingly, low doses of tetrahydrocannabivarin (THCV) may also help block THC’s effects – but be careful, as too high a dose of THCV is psychoactive on its own and may increase the psychoactivity of THC.
+Some consumers use a high-CBD strain or product to help “bring them down” from a too-intense THC experience.
+Interestingly, taking low doses of tetrahydrocannabivarin (THCV) may also help block THC’s effects.
+Be careful, though: Taking a too-high dose of THCV is psychoactive on its own and may increase the psychoactivity of THC.